Imagine you are a product manager at a company, and your goal is to drive user engagement.

-After many trials and tribulations, they came up with the RICE framework and the RICE prioritization formula to combine the four factors.
+After many failed attempts, they devised the RICE framework and the RICE prioritization formula to combine the four factors.

-The RICE score can give product managers and the team a bird’s view of the various project pipelines and which ones to prioritize.
+The RICE score can give product managers and the team a bird’s view of the various project pipelines and priorities.

 The Power of Rice

-RICE is not just some equation that you can use to calculate the effect of a feature.
+RICE is not just some equation you can use to calculate the effect of a feature.

-Instead, it facilitates communication between stakeholders and sharing ideas by getting rid of jargon.
+Instead, it facilitates communication between stakeholders and sharing ideas by removing jargon.

 What Product Managers Need To Consider During Prioritizing Tasks?

-But this journey of deciding which you should undertake from the roadmap can be a tedious task for a product manager.
+But this journey of deciding what you should undertake from the roadmap can be a tedious task for a product manager.

 You may ask why?